 I have been writing storybooks for several decades and am excited to share them with the world.
 I love the challenge of watercolor on paper after working in various 3D media (clay, glass, fiber, metal).
 Surrendering to the unpredictable flow of paint is an apt metaphor for being open to life’s challenges and unexpected delights.

 I am also a musician, and play guitar and piano.
-I enjoy song-writing, too, and am excited to be teaching a workshop on writing protest songs on April 13, 2024 at Fairhaven College in Bellinham, Washington.
+I enjoy song-writing, too, and am excited to be teaching a workshop on writing protest songs on April 13, 2024 at Fairhaven College in Bellingham, Washington.